vasyop/miniC-hosting/README.md

 ## What is it?

-1. A simple stack-based virtual machine that runs C (missing features below) in the browser.
+1. A simple stack-based virtual machine that runs C in the browser.

 ![alt text](/gif/stk.gif)